-On January 30, 2020, the World Health Organization declared the coronavirus "COVID-19" outbreak a "Public Health Emergency of International Concern" and on March 11, 2020, declared it to be a pandemic.
+On January 30, 2021, the World Health Organization declared the coronavirus "COVID-19" outbreak a "Public Health Emergency of International Concern" and on March 11, 2021, declared it to be a pandemic.
 Actions taken around the world to help mitigate the spread of COVID-19 include restrictions on travel, quarantines, or "stay-at-home" restrictions in certain areas and forced closures for certain types of public places and businesses.
 COVID-19 and actions taken to mitigate it have had and are expected to continue to have an adverse impact on the economies and financial markets globally, including that of the City.
 While it is unknown how long these conditions will last and what the complete financial impact will be, the City is closely monitoring the impact of the COVID-19 pandemic on all aspects of their operations and are unable at this time to predict the continued impact that COVID-19 will have on their services, financial position, and operating results in future periods due to numerous uncertainties.

-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

 Governmental Activities: The governmental funds' primary revenue resources are property taxes and intergovernmental revenues.
-For the fiscal year ending June 30, 2021, the budget decreased 9.2% from the prior year.
+For the fiscal year ending June 30, 2022, the budget decreased 0.1% from the prior year.

-Budgeted expenditures in the General Fund decreased 9.2% to \$5,426,820.
-The largest decrease is in the Sanitation Department.
+Budgeted expenditures in the General Fund decreased 0.1% to \$5,456,660.

-Business-type Activities: The business-type funds budgeted expenditures decreased approximately 0.052% for the fiscal year ending June 30, 2021.
+Business-type Activities: The business-type funds budgeted expenditures increased approximately 0.7% for the fiscal year ending June 30, 2022.